ricsanfre/pi-cluster/docs/_docs/architecture.md

   - Secret Management (Vault)
   - DNS Authoritative (Bind9)

 A load balancer is also needed for providing Hight availability to Kubernetes API.
-In this cases a network load balancer, [HAProxy](https://www.haproxy.org/), will be deployed in `node1` server.
+A cloud-native load balancer [kube-vip](https://kube-vip.io/) will be deployed in control plane nodes.

 For automating the OS installation of x86 nodes, a **PXE server** will be deployed in `node1` node.